 “One day a farmer found an eagle’s egg and, thinking it was one of his chicken’s eggs, placed it in a nest in his chicken coop.
 The egg hatched and the baby eagle grew up thinking that he was a chicken.
 The eagle did what the chickens did.
 It scratched the dirt for seeds and worms.
 It did not fly more than a few feet off the ground because this is what chickens did.

-So the eagle never gave a second thought to it, and lived and died as a chicken.”
+So the eagle never gave a second thought to it.
+He lived and died as a chicken.”
 Randy Pottenger

-When I read that story the first time, I thought to myself:
+When I read this the first time, I thought to myself:

 “What a tragedy.
-He was built to soar into the heavens.
-Yet conditioned to stay earthbound, he pecked at stray seeds and chased insects.
-Though destined to be among the most awesome of all birds, instead he believed his neighbor’s counsel and the lies he accepted about himself.
-He never understood that he could have joined those majestic birds in the sky and soared with them like an eagle.”
+That eagle was built to soar into the heavens.
+Yet, he pecked at stray seeds and chased insects.
+Though destined to be among the most majestic of all birds, he believed his neighbor’s counsel and accepted a lie about who he was.
+He never understood that he could have joined those magnificent birds in the sky and soared with them like an eagle.
+That is so sad.”

 “That’s how you’ve been looking at life, even though I have so much more for you to experience and discover.”